 Olympus E-P5 versus Olympus E-M5

-The Olympus PEN E-P5 and the Olympus OM-D E-M5 are two digital cameras that were announced, respectively, in May 2013 and February 2012.
+The Olympus PEN E-P5 and the Olympus OM-D E-M5 are two enthusiast cameras that were officially introduced, respectively, in May 2013 and February 2012.
 Both the E-P5 and the E-M5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P5 and the Olympus E-M5.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-P5 – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-P5 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is notably larger (29 percent) than the Olympus E-P5.
 Moreover, the E-M5 is slightly heavier (1 percent) than the E-P5.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is noteworthy in this context that the E-M5 is splash and dust-proof, while the E-P5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.